Raynos/mercury/docs/observ-struct.md

-Auto generated from observ-hash at version: 2.0.0.
+Auto generated from observ-struct at version: 3.1.0.

-# observ-hash
+# observ-struct

 <!--
     [![build status][1]][2]